-- For now, we focus on the possible values of each variable, and thus by what salient features we should describe it - > Two main types of variables: categorical or quantitative - Distinctions among categorical predictors will always matter! - Distinctions among quantitative variables matter more when the variable is treated as a model outcome than when treated as a model predictor - How would you know which it is?
-It depends on your question (stay tuned) - Categorical (numbers are labels): Binary, Ordinal, or Nominal - > Just need to know frequency of each category - Often more understandable as proportion: frequency divided by total possible (proportion100 becomes a "percentage") - > Can be displayed graphically using a bar graph - > Value labels make this information easier to present and digest
+For now, we focus on the possible values of each variable, and thus by what salient features we should describe it

+Two main types of variables: categorical or quantitative

+- Distinctions among categorical predictors will always matter! - Distinctions among quantitative variables matter more when the variable is treated as a model outcome than when treated as a model predictor - How would you know which it is?
+It depends on your question (stay tuned) - Categorical (numbers are labels): Binary, Ordinal, or Nominal - > Just need to know frequency of each category - Often more understandable as proportion: frequency divided by total possible (proportion100 becomes a "percentage") - > Can be displayed graphically using a bar graph - > Value labels make this information easier to digest or present inissing values in table